-University of Minnesota, Morris Campus Police (UMMPD) serves the Morris campus and is responsible for all property owned by the University of Minnesota, Morris.
-Campus Police is committed to maintaining a safe and secure environment for Morris students, faculty, staff, and visitors.
-Campus Police provides proactive patrol, crime prevention and safety programs including personal safety, safe escort services, investigations, parking and law enforcement, building access and security, and emergency services.
+University of Minnesota Morris Public Safety serves the Morris campus and is responsible for all property owned by the University of Minnesota Morris.
+Public Safety is committed to maintaining a safe and secure environment for Morris students, faculty, staff, and visitors.
+Public Safety provides proactive patrol, crime prevention and safety programs, safe escort services, investigations, parking and law enforcement, building access and security, and emergency services.

 This report summarizes each facility’s fire safety system and fire drills held.